DougSalt/ABM-metadata/man/ssrepi_cli.sh.md

 + --visualisation\_method - the visualisation method, if this involes a visualisation method

 + --statistical\_variable - the statistical_method involved, if this is for a set of statistics or a visualisation.

 ### Returns

+A reference  to that  content bridge

 ## SSREPI\_contributor

-Inserts a new contributor row, or updates and existing one.
+Associates a contributor with a particular script or executable.
+A contributor is necessarily a person.

 ### Mandatory parameters